Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 6 key takeaways

-Our research revealed that color significantly influences consumer behavior and willingness to purchase plant-based meat products.
-A substantial 65% of survey respondents said that colors have an impact on their purchase decision, illustrating the untapped potential of the use of color in packaging.
+Our research revealed that colour significantly influences consumer behaviour and willingness to purchase plant-based meat products.
+A substantial 65% of survey respondents said that colours have an impact on their purchase decision, illustrating the untapped potential of the use of colour in packaging.

-→ Actionable insight: Harness the power of color differentiation to outshine your competitors and evoke the desired consumer responses (more on these, later).
+→ Actionable insight: Harness the power of colour differentiation to outshine your competitors and evoke the desired consumer responses (more on these, later).

 2. Green suggests health, freshness, and eco-friendliness